rickballard/CoCiviumBackUp/legacy/Civium/projects/opename/opename_Project_Plan_c1_20250726.md

 - Opename is not an app *about* argument—it’s about extracting usable *strategy* from argument.
 - Incentives for participation may evolve, but early prototypes will not include point systems or gamification.
-- Document versions will carry coherence scores to track alignment with Civium principles.
+- Document versions will carry coherence scores to track alignment with CoCivium principles.

 ---